Electrical characteristics and generated force of solenoid

 Simscape / Electrical / Electromechanical / Mechatronic Actuators

-The Solenoid block represents the electrical characteristics and generated force for the solenoid in the following figure:
+The Solenoid block represents the electrical characteristics and generated force for the solenoid in this figure:

 To show the direction in which the solenoid acts, the block icon changes dynamically based on value of the Motion direction under excitation parameter.